-4.15 Disabling TPM (Trusted Platform Module) certificate protection during installation on the firewall
+4.16 Disabling TPM (Trusted Platform Module) certificate protection during installation on the firewall

-SNS firewalls offer protection of certificates with TPM.
+SNS firewalls offer the possibility of protecting certificates with TPMs.

-Whenever you install an identity (.p12 format) on an SNS firewall from the SMC server, private key protection via TPM is enabled by default.
+Whenever you install an identity (.p12 format) on an SNS firewall from the SMC server, the protection of the private key with a TPM is enabled by default.
 The private key is protected by a password stored on the TPM.